 New York City has many beaches that are free to visitors, so if you and your family want to enjoy a beach day together, you can always go to the number one beach in New York, Coney Island.
-Coney Island is free to the public, and you can gain access to the volleyball and other sports courts that are also free to play on.
+Coney Island is open to the public, offering free access to volleyball and other sports courts.
 This way, you and your family can enjoy outdoor beach activities without worrying about unnecessary costs.

 12. Visit the Bronx Museum of Art

-Another great family activity is to visit the Bronx Museum of Art, which is free to all visitors, any time.
-This museum is home to many different mediums of art such as painting, drawing, performance, and sculpture.
-This museum focuses on social constructs and contains many pieces that tell a story about injustices and the effects they have on certain populations.
-This is an eye-opening experience that the whole family can include themselves in to learn about the local culture and social issues overall in an artistic form.
-This museum also hosts live performance art, which is free with your registration to the event of your choice.
+Another fantastic family activity is visiting the Bronx Museum of Art, which welcomes visitors for free anytime.
+The museum features diverse art mediums, including painting, drawing, performance, and sculpture.
+TThis museum explores social constructs and displays artworks depicting injustices’ impact on communities.
+Families can immerse themselves in understanding local culture and social issues through art, creating an eye-opening experience.
+Moreover, the museum hosts live performance art, which is complimentary with your registration for the event of your choice.

 13. Walk Along the Highline

-The Highline in New York City is the renovated former railroad track that has been transformed into an elevated greenspace and park for locals and visitors.
-Entry to the highline is free and fully available on weekdays, while weekends are free but require reservation times as it gets quite busy.
-This is a nice option for a family activity as you can walk along this park and take in the sights of the surrounding city, while enjoying the natural spaces and flora of the park.
-The highline also frequently hosts events such as art exhibitions, which visitors can see with their entry as well.
+The Highline in New York City is a renovated former railroad track, now transformed into an elevated greenspace and park that caters to locals and visitors.
+Entry to the Highline is free and open on weekdays, with weekend access available for free but requiring reservation times due to high demand.
+It’s a lovely family activity where you can stroll through the park, taking in the city’s surroundings and appreciating its natural spaces and flora.
+Additionally, the Highline regularly hosts events such as art exhibitions, which visitors can enjoy as part of their admission.

 14. Visit the New York Aquarium